Tuesday, October 28, 2008

 Screenings:

-1995 SICAF- Seoul Int'l Cartoon and Animation Festival (Seoul, Korea)
+1995 08/21-25.
+The 1st SICAF- Seoul Int'l Cartoon and Animation Festival, COEX: Convention & Exhibition Center, Seoul, Korea

-1999 Korean Independent Animation Festival (Seoul, Korea)
+1999 Korean Independent Animation Festival/한국 독립애니메이션 영화제, Seoul, Korea

 Stumps